annettewairimu/Data-Analytics-Portfolio/04_SQL_Exploration_analysis.md

 - Average resolution time is ~178 hours (~7 days)

 **Insight:**

-The system responds to tickets quickly but takes significantly longer to resolve them.
+- The system responds to tickets quickly but takes significantly longer to resolve them.
-This suggests that the primary bottleneck is not acknowledgment, but execution after first response.
+  This suggests that the primary holdup is not acknowledgment, but execution after the first response.

-Channel, priority, and status distributions show relatively even ticket intake across channels, Yet resolution time varies noticeably by channel–status and priority–status combinations.
+- Channel, priority, and status distributions show relatively even ticket intake across channels, Yet resolution time varies noticeably by channel–status and priority–status combinations.

 **Interpretation:**
 Priority labels (including “Urgent”) do not consistently translate into faster resolution,